|

 dfs_edges | (start) | std::vector<std::pair<NodeID, NodeID>> | Runs DFS and returns DFS tree edges. | auto es = G.dfs_edges(0); |

-dfs_tree | (start) | Graph<NodeID, double, Directed> | Builds a new graph containing the DFS tree rooted at start. | auto T = G.dfs_tree(0); |
+dfs_tree | (start) | Graph<NodeID, EdgeWeight, Directed> | Builds a new graph containing the DFS tree rooted at start, preserving the source graph's edge-weight type. | auto T = G.dfs_tree(0); |

 dfs_predecessors | (start) | indexed_lookup_map<NodeID, NodeID> | Returns DFS predecessor map with linear materialization and O(log n) key lookup. | auto p = G.dfs_predecessors(0); |